iamLUCISTAR/AuthService/README.md

 ## Code

 Running the python manage.py hosts the dev server for the application in local instance.
-Endpoints for each api's have been mentioned in the postman exports.
+Endpoints for each api's can be found in the urls.py file.

+Postman export JSON file is included in the main repo to browse the api's.

 Code respository is defined in the below structure,

-- api
+- api (main application)
-  - auth
+  - auth (hosts auth services)
-  - stats
+  - stats (hosts stats services)

 ## Use cases covered